lf-lang/reactor-rs/README.md

 * a `/tests` directory for integration tests (TODO)

 Note the `#[cfg(test)]` attribute in some places, which means that an item is only compiled when running a test target.

-## Tour

-* See `src/runtime/scheduler.rs` for the scheduler implementation.
-* See `benches` for some benchmarks.
-* See `src/bin` for some example programs.

-The runtime assumes we have a code generator that works as described in the header of `src/bin/reflex_game.rs`.
-It assumes most of the structural checks have been performed by the code generator and hence elides them.

-> **Note:** the crate used to contain a module that does not assume a code generator.
-This was scrapped in 11a3ad5.
-Check it out for ideas about how to implement eg runtime checks.

 ## Status